Ulnes Bridge

-The Ulnes Bridge (Ulnes bru) is a road bridge in the municipality of Nord-Aurdal in Innlandet county, Norway.
-The bridge crosses Stronda Fjord at Ulnes, just northwest of Ulnes Church, and it is a branch of Norwegian County Road 261 connecting it to European route E16.
-The bridge was opened on June 20, 2003.
+The Ulnes Bridge (Ulnes bru) is a road bridge in Nord-Aurdal Municipality in Innlandet county, Norway.
+The bridge crosses the Strondafjorden at Ulnes, just northwest of Ulnes Church.
+The bridge is a branch of Norwegian County Road 261 connecting it to European route E16.
+The bridge was opened on 20 June 2003.
 It is a wooden bridge with three spans of 35 m each, creating a total length of 105 m.
 The new wooden bridge replaced an older concrete bridge from 1932 that was narrow and in poor condition.